H2Cyber/VolDiff/README.md

 Options
 ----------
-A number of options is available in VolDiff and can be used as follows:
+A number of options are available in VolDiff to automatically hunt and report anomalies.

 <pre>
 ./VolDiff.sh [path/to/baseline.vmem] path/to/infected.vmem profile [Options]
 </pre>

-The recommended option to use with VolDiff is:

- `--process-checks` : check process parent/child relationships, execution path, unusual loaded DLLs etc.
+The recommended option to use with VolDiff is `--process-checks` , which checks process parent/child relationships, execution path, unusual loaded DLLs, suspicious imports and much more.

 The following options can also be used but are likely to generate false positives: